GoogleChrome/web.dev/src/site/content/en/blog/yahoo-japan-news-bfcache/index.md

 ## Conclusion

 In short, bfcache not only makes your website instant, but can also reduce friction in overall user experience and increase engagement within your website.

+The Chrome team is continually looking at bfcache blockers—especially the two reasons listed here as they are common reasons bfcache is not used.
+In future these may not prevent bfcache usage, but there's no need to wait until then.
+You can benefit from bfcache by looking at your bfcache blockers and avoiding these common, and other less common, patterns.